gatsbyjs/gatsby/docs/contributing/using-an-online-dev-environment.md

 Gitpod makes contributions on GitHub easier, by allowing automated development environment setups.
 Instead of writing lengthy documentation of what to install and configure and letting every contributor go through this adventure, the setup is automated and reproducible.

-Furthermore, Gitpod prebuilds any branch of a repository so that you don't need to wait for installation, cloning and building.
+Furthermore, Gitpod prebuilds any branch of a repository so that you don't need to wait for installation, cloning, and building.

 ## Get Started